 - Optional: 1/4 cup chopped nuts, sprinkles, or other toppings

-- Prepare a baking sheet by lining it with aluminum foil and set aside for now.
-Line a small loaf pan (8x5 inches) with foil and spray the foil with nonstick cooking spray.
+Prepare a baking sheet by lining it with aluminum foil and set it aside for now.
+Line a small loaf pan (8 by 5 inches) with foil and spray the foil with nonstick cooking spray.

-- Place the unwrapped caramels and the cream in a microwave-safe bowl and microwave for 45 seconds, then stir.
-If the caramels are not melted, microwave for an additional 30-45 seconds, or until they melt when you stir them.
+Place the unwrapped caramels and the cream in a microwave-safe bowl and microwave for 45 seconds, then stir.
+If the caramels are not melted, microwave for an additional 30 to 45 seconds, or until they melt when you stir them.
 Stir until the caramels and cream are completely smooth.

-- Pour the melted caramel into the loaf pan and refrigerate until it sets about 20-30 minutes.
+Pour the melted caramel into the loaf pan and refrigerate until it sets up, about 20 to 30 minutes.
 After the caramel sets, remove it from the pan using the foil as handles, and cut it width-wise into 10 equal pieces.

-- Dip a caramel-wrapped pretzel into the melted chocolate, and use a spoon to pour melted chocolate over it and help you cover any bare patches.
-Cover all but the bottom 1-2” of the pretzel rod.
+Dip a caramel-wrapped pretzel into the melted chocolate.
+Use a spoon to pour melted chocolate over it to help you cover any bare patches.
+Cover all but the bottom 1 to 2 inches of the pretzel rod.
 You should not be able to see any caramel, although you should still see the twisting shape.
 Drag the bottom of the pretzel against the lip of the bowl to remove excess chocolate.

-- Place the tray with the dipped pretzels in the refrigerator to set the chocolate, for about 30 minutes.
+Place the tray with the dipped pretzels in the refrigerator to set the chocolate, about 30 minutes.

 - Store caramel-wrapped pretzel rods in an airtight container in the refrigerator.